willwade/skg-llm-mvp/README-HF.md

 ## How to Use

-1. Select a person from the dropdown menu
+1. Select who you (Will) are talking to from the dropdown menu
+2. Optionally select a conversation topic
-2. View their context information
+3. View the relationship context information
-3. Optionally enter current conversation context or record audio
+4. Enter what the other person said to you, or record audio
-4. If you record audio, click "Transcribe" to convert it to text
+5. If you record audio, click "Transcribe" to convert it to text
-5. Choose a suggestion type
+6. Choose how you want to respond (auto-detect, AI-generated, common phrases, etc.)
-6. Click "Generate Suggestions" to get contextually relevant phrases
+7. Click "Generate My Responses" to get contextually relevant suggestions

 ## Customizing the Social Graph